bertagallegoprm/visual_transposons/README.md

 ### Set up the working directory (linux)

-I am using `pipenv` to create a virtual environment and manage the dependencies.
+I am using `pip` and `venv` to create a virtual environment and manage the dependencies.

 - Clone the repo from GitHub: